holzachr/sanremo-linux/README.md

 The driver still seems to hit CPU saturation, but the results are still impressive for an MCA system.
 This may change with future revisions of the driver.

+## Credits

+Thanks to Ryan Alswede for having the vision of reverse enginnering the card for so long, poking me at it over and over again, creating the ADF, asking all the right questions and all the day long rubber ducking.